MAKING SURE EVERY INDIANA VOTE COUNTS.

 "Count US IN has already gained a national following of individuals who have engaged in our virtual training on voting rights, resources, and education.
 The subsequent five sections, which include significant--yet productive--overlap,describe the tactics that exemplify our early strategy for achieving our overall goal to engage more Hoosiers in the voting process.

 The article concludes by summarizing how our organization plans to continue pursuing its objectives."

 JOIN OUR TEAM

 Count US INdiana is looking to expand our team!
-We are in search of a part-time administrator and part-time organizers.
+We are in search of a part-time administrator.
 These roles pay $16/hour with expectations of 10-20 hours a week.
-Learn more about these roles below and apply here: https://forms.gle/6B2mNPbfciUFdLnU7
+Learn more about the role below and apply here: https://forms.gle/6B2mNPbfciUFdLnU7

 Count US IN is seeking system based, organized humans.
 It's about spreadsheets, details, and organization to help us advocate for our cause.